 - Drop-hammer and air-operated impact hammers

-- Seven vibratory drivers/extractors with driving forces ranging from 50 to 100 tons
+- Nine vibratory drivers/extractors with driving forces ranging from 50 to 100 tons

 - Numerous sets of fixed and swinging box-style hammer leads

-We have three excavators than can be fitted with high-torque drive motors for installing helical piles and soil anchors.
+We have four excavators than can be fitted with high-torque drive motors for installing helical piles and soil anchors.

 We own eight hydraulic drive motors with varying torque ratings to accommodate a broad range of pile/anchor sizes and configurations.

-Our drilling equipment currently consists of a Soilmec SR-30 and a REVDrill 34HD.
+Our drilling equipment currently consists of a Soilmec SR-65, a Soilmec SR-30, and a REVDrill 34HD.
 We have several pieces of drill tooling and casing, along with an array of drilling support equipment.

 Our ground improvement work is centered around our Bauer/RTG RG 19T pile driver with telescopic leader.
 The RG 19T is outfitted with a powerful, high-frequency variable moment vibratory hammer and a patented, VIPAC mandrel system that can be configured for use with stone columns or rigid inclusions.
 This machine can also be used to install sheet piles or H-piles in an extremely productive manner.